samulaw02/ceros-ski-typescript/README.md

 ### Undone
-I am unable to work on the Increasing the difficulty the longer the skier skis (increase speed, increase obstacle frequency, etc.).
+I am unable to work on increasing the difficulty i.e the longer the skier skis (increase speed, increase obstacle frequency, etc.).
 This is due to time constraints.